 Every year, Thanksgiving at my house is the same: Try to cram a huge turkey, a ton of side dishes and a few too many cooks in the kitchen.
 It’s practically a recipe for a hilarious holiday rom-com!
-This year, we might try something different to save our oven space and sanity: deep-fried turkey.
+This year, we might try a different method than roasting turkey to save our oven space and sanity: deep-fried turkey.
 You’ve probably heard of it before, but haven’t dared to try it.
 Rest assured, it makes a great bird and only requires a few extras and some safety precautions.

 - An outdoor turkey-frying kit, including a propane tank, a burner, a large 30-quart pot, a deep-frying thermometer and a hook/lowering mechanism